-Besides that, I get to do it with an amazing group of creative people I have the pleasure to work with whom I learn so much every single day.
+Besides that, I get to do it with an amazing group of creative people.
+I have the pleasure to work with people from whom I learn so much every single day.

 What problem are you solving now?

-The main problem I’ve been solving since I remember and for which I am already known for at impossible is consistency.
+The main problem I’ve been solving since I can remember and for which I am already known for at impossible, is consistency.
 I am that one-pixel freak designer, but I also zoom back to make sure the bigger picture fits into what we aim to achieve.

 Currently, I’m working on the eternal problem of communication, spreading the message that we are responsible for creating a better future, and how we can help our clients achieve it.